Why is it Important to Attend InfoComm?

 If justification or approval for attending InfoComm is still in question, take the initiative to pursue an opportunity to get involved in contributing to the event.
 One such way is to get involved in the education or content portion of the event.
 Whether it is to instruct a seminar or offer expertise and insight to the media.
 Certain opportunities like these can also cover expenses.

 The unique opportunity InfoComm provides to present subject matter in your area of expertise to an audience of peers and potential clients is a great way to not only gain visibility but also develop or refine speaking skills and delve deeper into your content.
-I have been an InfoComm Speaker for many years and in 2022 I will be presenting on Recruitment and Retention: How to Find Good People and Keep Them and Understanding Personality Types for Increased Productivity and Success.
+I have been an InfoComm Speaker for many years and in 2023 I will be presenting Understanding Personality Types for Increased Productivity and Success.

 I look forward to seeing everyone at this year’s show.
-If you plan to be there and want to connect whether it is to schedule an appointment or just say hello, please reach out to Brittany DiCesare to schedule a time to meet or via our InfoComm contact us page.
+If you plan to be there and want to connect whether it is to schedule an appointment or just say hello, please reach out to Brittany DiCesare to schedule a time to meet.

 It is natural that some years are better than others; however, there hasn’t been a year that I regret attending InfoComm.
 It is a “can’t miss” event on my calendar.
 In fact, I look forward to the next year’s InfoComm, the day after the current one is over.